mahmoudaboueleneen/tomasulo/docs/report.md

 Here are our assumptions:

+-   All events are shown describing what occurs at the of the currently displayed clock cycle.

+-   The Tomasulo algorithm starts from clock cycle 0, having the first instruction fetched at the end of the cycle.

+-   Assuming the fetch, write result and the issue stage take one cycle for all instructions, where in the issue stage (the first half decoding occurs, and the second half stations, buffers and register file assignments occurs).

--   For adding a label, the label must end with a ':' or ',' and when executing a branch instruction to jump to this label, the branch instruction should have the label without this last character.
+-   Regarding the instructions syntax, for adding a label, the label must end with a ':'.
+When executing a branch instruction to jump to this label, the branch instruction should have the label without ':'.
 For example:

          LOOP: L.D F1, 0
          BNEZ R1, LOOP